 Bose SoundSport Free

-These fantastic true wireless headphones are currently our favourite fitness earphones our there and we'd say they're comfortably the best sports earphones for pure music enjoyment.
+These fantastic true wireless headphones are some of our favourite fitness earphones out there, even a few years after release — they just sound great.
 The disadvantage is that they don't have some of the smart fitness features you get in the likes of the Lifebeam Vi or Jabra Elite Sport we've talked about below; there's no heart-rate or cadence measure for example.
 They are comfortable though and crucially don't fall out.

 You get a battery life of around five hours per charge although naturally there's extra power in the case - enough to charge the earphones twice over again.
 So that's around 15 hours in total.
 Because they're black, they're also a lot more subtle than many of the other choices out there.